MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-business-central-in-powerbi.md

 For using [!INCLUDE [prod_short](includes/prod_short.md)] on-premises, it must be enabled for Power BI integration.
 This task is typically done by an administrator.
 For more information about enabling Power BI integration with Business Central online, see [Set up Business Central on-premises for Power BI integration](admin-powerbi-setup.md#setup).

 Some features are only available with Business Central online, not on-premises.
-For more information, see[Introduction to Business Central and Power BI] (admin-powerbi#what-you-can-do-with-power-bi-and-)
+For more information, see [Introduction to Business Central and Power BI](admin-powerbi#what-you-can-do-with-power-bi-and-)

 ## <a name="setup"></a>Set up [!INCLUDE[prod_short](includes/prod_short.md)] on-premises for Power BI integration